la-mar/Statistics-Team-Fat-Tails/src/Analysis_.md

 Based on the lack of overwhelming evidence to support the assumptions, a number of transformations were considered and a decision was made to use a log-log transformation as the basis of the most predictive model.

-#### Linearity
+* **Linearity**
 	We know from the previous question that SalePrice is linearly correlated with some of the explanatory variables (size, for example), but it is unlikely to be correlated with all of them.

-#### Heteroscedacity
+* **Heteroscedacity**
 	There is some visual evidence against constant variance.
 With the large number of observations, visual inspection becomes more challenging.

-#### Check Normality
+* **Normality**
 	A histogram of saleprice across all neighborhoods shows evidence of right skewness.

+* **Independence**
+	Although, homeowners are free to price their homes as they wish and buyers can make whatever offer they choose, there is no way to say with much certainty that home prices are truly independent.

+* **Residual Diagnostics**